joshuachp/rust-coverage.nvim/README.md

 To generate the coverage information you just need to run the command:
 `:RustCoverage`.

+To discard the coverage data and clear the signs `:RustCoverageClear`.

 ## Requires

 This plugin needs a tool to create the code coverage information: